-Set in a Catholic boarding school in Nazi-occupied France in 1944.
-Twelve-year-old Julien (Gaspard Manesse) is caught between an occupying force’s ideology and a community of silent rebellion versus acceptance.
-Often struggling to unpick the feelings and thoughts of the adults surrounding him.
-But when a new boy enrols at the school called Jean (Raphaël Fejtö).
-Julien finds a friend who is equally artistic and dreamy.
-A boy who, while quiet and reserved, allows Julian to escape the confusion of the world around him.
-However, as their friendship grows, Julian also finds himself perplexed by Jean’s close protection from the school’s headmaster.
-His young mind not grasping that Jean’s enrolment at the school hides a secret; one that, if uncovered, could lead to disaster for Jean and the teachers protecting him.
+Set in a Catholic boarding school in Nazi-occupied France in 1944, twelve-year-old Julien (Gaspard Manesse) is caught between an ideology of occupation and a community of silent rebellion.
+Julien struggles to unpick the feelings and thoughts of the adults surrounding him as he quietly watches the conflict unfold from a position of relative safety.
+But when a new boy enrols at the school, Jean (Raphaël Fejtö), Julien finds a new friend who is just as artistic and curious as him.
+While quiet and reserved, Jean allows Julian to escape his confusion.
+However, as their friendship grows, Julian also finds himself perplexed by Jean’s protection in the hands of the school’s headmaster.
+His young mind not grasping that Jean’s enrollment at the school hides a secret that, if uncovered, could lead to disaster for Jean and the teachers protecting him.

-Au Revoir Les Enfants is partly based on Malle’s own childhood experience.
-And this relationship to the director’s memory and emotion permeates every frame and scene.
-As the personal memories and the pain attached to his experience spill out on film.
-Creating an ode to lost innocence that transcends typical war movie themes.
-While equally delicately dissecting the complex relationship between religion, community, collaboration and rebellion in an occupied land.
-Malle creates a film that is both beautiful and heartwrenching in equal measure.
-His camera harnessing the deep feelings and emotions of children on the verge of adolescence.
-At the same time, as dovetailing these with the harsh reality of oppression and war.
-Ultimately, this creates a film that plays with the confusion, conflicted beliefs and emotion of young adolescents in the face of hatred and divide.
+Au Revoir Les Enfants is partly based on Malle’s own childhood experience, and this relationship to the director’s memories and emotions permeates every frame.
+Malle’s film is an ode to lost innocence that transcends the typical themes of the war movie.
+Here he delicately dissects the complex relationship between religion, community, collaboration and rebellion in occupied France through the eyes of two pre-teen boys.
+The result is a beautiful yet heartwrenching journey into the horror of occupation and the silence of revolution.
+Malle harnesses the deep feelings and emotions of children on the verge of adolescence while dovetailing these with the harsh realities of forced oppression.
+This, in turn, creates a film that plays with the confusion, conflicted beliefs and emotions of adolescence in the face of political persecution and genocide.

 Director: Louis Malle